jh1993/UnderusedOptions/README.txt

 Flame Burst:
 - Bright Flame upgrade replaced by Phoenix Flame, which costs 4 SP and heals allies (except the wizard) instead of damaging them, and does not change the damage type.
 This makes it a natural extension of the base spell while providing additional healing with Pyrophilia, instead of changing the damage type to holy and losing out on all fire synergies.
 - Spreading Flame now counts as casting the spell once per charge consumed.

+Flame Gate:
+- Gate Remnant (3 SP): When Flame Gate expires, or if you cast this spell again when it's active, you summon a fire elemental gate next to yourself, which automatically summons a fire elemental from this spell every 7 to 10 turns.

 Frostfire Hydra:
 - Beams now benefit from both minion damage and breath damage bonuses.